BrianHoltz/SmartLog/SmartLog.md

-# Aictually - Silent AI Conversation Companion
+# SmartLog

+The life log that talks back.

-## 1. Overview
+## Overview
 A passive, mostly-silent AI that:
 - Continuously listens to conversation audio.
 - Transcribes audio locally in rolling chunks.